Casta: Casta paintings of the 18th century

 The influence of the European Enlightenment on the Spanish empire led to an interest in organizing knowledge and scientific description might have resulted in the commission of many series of pictures that document the racial combinations that existed in Spanish territories in the Americas.
 Many sets of these paintings still exist (around one hundred complete sets in museums and private collections and many more individual paintings), of varying artistic quality, usually consisting of sixteen paintings representing as many racial combinations.
 It must be emphasized that these paintings reflected the views of the economically established Criollo society and officialdom, but not all Criollos were pleased with casta paintings.
 One remarked that they show "what harms us, not what benefits us, what dishonors us, not what ennobles us."
 Many paintings are in Spain in major museums, but many remain in private collections in Mexico, perhaps commissioned and kept because they show the character of late colonial Mexico and a source of pride.

+Some of the earliest identified casta paintings were painted c.
+1715 by Juan Rodríguez Juárez under a commission from the viceroy of New Spain, Fernando de Alencastre, 1st Duke of Linares, who was interested in delineating racial categories.
+These are predated by four 1711 paintings by Manuel de Arellano of an unidentified mixed-race young woman and of Chichimeca indigenous men and women that may be considered precursors to the casta painting genre.

 Some of the finer sets were done by prominent Mexican artists, such as José de Alcíbar, Miguel Cabrera, José de Ibarra, José Joaquín Magón, (who painted two sets); Juan Patricio Morlete Ruiz, José de Páez, and Juan Rodríguez Juárez.
 One of Magón's sets includes descriptions of the "character and moral standing" of his subjects.
 These artists worked together in the painting guilds of New Spain.
 They were important transitional artists in 18th-century casta painting.
 At least one Spaniard, Francisco Clapera, also contributed to the casta genre.
 In general, little is known of most artists who did sign their work; most casta paintings are unsigned.